Skip to content

 5

-AutoFlush mode: False
+Mode AutoFlush : False

 5.6.
 Binary files

-The System.IO.BinaryReader and System.IO.BinaryWriter classes are used to read and write binary files.
+The classes System.IO.BinaryReader and System.IO.BinaryWriter are used to read and write binary files.

 Consider the following application:

-The text file has the following content:
+The text file has the following contents:

 1